Reconciliation Week 2026 Activities, Workshops and Cultural Experiences Across Australia

 When done well, Reconciliation Week activities empower participants with real learning, broadened conversation and deeper respect.

-'All In' is the 2026 Reconcilaition Week Theme
+'All In' is the 2026 Reconciliation Week Theme

 All In makes clear that Reconciliation is not a spectator sport, and that all of us must step away from the sidelines and take action to make change.